2023 Best Visual & Performing Arts Schools in the Middle Atlantic Region

 Full Visual & Performing Arts at Rensselaer Polytechnic Institute Report

-West Chester University of Pennsylvania ranked #10 on this year’s Best Visual & Performing Arts Schools in the Middle Atlantic Region list.
-Located in the large suburb of West Chester, WCUPA is a public school with a fairly large student population.
+West Chester University of Pennsylvania landed the #10 spot in the 2023 rankings for the best visual and performing arts programs.
+Located in the suburb of West Chester, WCUPA is a public school with a fairly large student population.

-Columbia University in the City of New York ranked #11 on this year’s Best Visual & Performing Arts Schools in the Middle Atlantic Region list.
-Located in the large city of New York, Columbia is a private not-for-profit college with a fairly large student population.
+With a ranking of #11, Columbia University in the City of New York did quite well on this year’s best schools for visual and performing arts students.
+Located in the city of New York, Columbia is a private not-for-profit school with a fairly large student population.

 On average, visual and performing arts graduates from Columbia take out $18,898 in student loans while working on their degree.